 I spent a lot of time getting lost in the streets of Alfama on day 2 of my 3 days in Lisbon itinerary, so that ended up taking up a good portion of my day.
 If wandering is not your thing, or you find yourself with extra time, I suggest the following activities to fill up the rest of your day:

-• Sao Jorge Castle (Castelo Sao Jorge): I did originally have this on my 3 days in Lisbon itinerary, but ended up getting lost on the way there and did not feel like backtracking up the very steep hill.
+- Sao Jorge Castle (Castelo Sao Jorge): I did originally have this on my itinerary, but ended up getting lost on the way there and did not feel like backtracking up the very steep hill.
 The Sao Jorge Castle dates back to the 8th century, and is one of the most notable attractions in Lisbon – you can even see it from almost anywhere in the city!
 There are also epic views from here as well.
 You may consider booking this skip-the-line ticket, which also comes with a 15-minute tour.
 (Hours: 9am-9pm (summer), 9am-6pm (winter); Admission: €8.50)

-• Azulejos Museum: One of my favorite things about my 3 days in Lisbon (and about my time in Portugal in general) was seeing the iconic Azulejos tiles everywhere I looked.
-It’s a little bit out from the central part of Lisbon, but easily doable as an addition to your 3 days in Lisbon itinerary after spending time in Alfama.
+- Azulejos Museum: One of my favorite things about Lisbon (and about my time in Portugal in general) was seeing the iconic Azulejos tiles everywhere I looked.
+It’s a little bit out from the central part of Lisbon, but easily doable as an addition after spending time in Alfama.
 The museum has exhibits about the history of the tiles and Portuguese oil painting, but also has an impressive 1300 tile panel depicting the city before the 1755 earthquake.
 (Hours: Tuesday-Sunday 10am-6pm, closed Mondays; Admission: €5)

 3 Days in Lisbon Itinerary: Day 3 (Fairytale Day Trip to Sintra)

-For the last day of your 3 days in Lisbon itinerary, a day trip to the fairytale town of Sintra is a must!
+For your last day, a day trip to the fairytale town of Sintra is a must!
 Sintra sits about 30 kilometers (18.5 miles) outside of Lisbon and once was used as a sanctuary for royals because of its mountainscapes and thick, dewy forests.

 There is soooo much to see and do in Sintra that’s impossible to see it all in one day.
 Someone told me that realistically, you can visit 2-3 monuments in one day; since I travel fast, I thought I would definitely get in at least four, but ended up only covering three.